KCLO-TV: History

-In 1980, Midcontinent Media filed to build a translator for KELO-TV on channel 15 in Rapid City.
+In 1980, Midcontinent Broadcasting filed to build a translator for KELO-TV on channel 15 in Rapid City.
 At the time, Rapid City was one of the few markets in the country without full service from all three major networks.
 CBS programming was divided between then-ABC affiliate KOTA-TV and then-NBC affiliate KEVN; the two stations carried up to six hours each of CBS programming each week.
 Black Hills cable viewers could watch the full CBS schedule on KMGH-TV from Denver.
 The Federal Communications Commission (FCC) approved the application in November despite protests from KOTA and KEVN; in particular, KOTA feared allowing a KELO-TV translator in the Black Hills would give that station a "monopoly position" in South Dakota television.

 The new KELO-TV translator, K15AC, began broadcasting September 26, 1981.
 Operating at 1,000 watts, it brought CBS programming to viewers within a 35-mile radius of Rapid City.
 It initially operated with a shoestring staff, with a resident manager based at his home in Rapid City and a single reporter whose stories ran on KELO-TV's Big News.
 It also did not sell advertising in the Black Hills at the outset.
-The translator received the signal of KELO-TV satellite KPLO-TV in Reliance/Pierre and beamed it through three microwave sites to Rapid City.
+The translator received the signal of KELO-TV satellite KPLO-TV in Reliance–Pierre and beamed it through three microwave sites to Rapid City.